RonNewcomb/complish/README.md

-# complish
+# Complish
-a controlled natural language partly inspired by Inform 7
+*A controlled natural language partly inspired by Inform 7*

 Go read [Defining 'Declarative'](https://awelonblue.wordpress.com/2012/01/12/defining-declarative/) at David Barbour's blog Awelon Blue.
 He explains what a declarative programming language should be better than I can.